Izaakwltn/simple-blog/README.md

 This is an example of a blog written in Common Lisp, with an automatically updating main blog page.

+#### Example Site:

-To see the example, go to site-builder.lisp, change the path to "simple-blog/www/", then in the repl, load the system:
+To see the example, go to site-builder.lisp, change the path to "simple-blog/www/", then in the repl, load the system,
 (in-package :simple-blog)
 (hunchentoot::start *blog-server*)

+#### Using the System:

-Use the function #'post-blog-entry to push the blog entry to the main blog page,at the same time as creating its url extension.
-Any posts including post-blog-entry that are saved in the main folder will be included on the main blog page.
+Use the function #'post-blog-entry to push the blog entry to the main blog page, at the same time as creating its url extension.
+Any blog post files including post-blog-entry that are saved in the "www" folder will be included on the main blog page.

 #### Example:
 (in-package :simple-blog)